fractaledmind/railsconf-2024/README.md

 ## Details

+The application is a basic "Hacker News" style app with `User`s, `Post`s, and `Comment`s.
+The seeds file will create ~100 users, ~1,000 posts, and ~10 comments per post.
+Every user has the same password: `password`, so you can sign in as any user to test the app.

 This application runs on Ruby 3.2.1, Rails `main`, and SQLite 3.45.3 (gem version 2.0.1).

 It was created using the following command: